centreon/centreon-documentation/versioned_docs/version-23.10/administration/backup.md

   - MySQLdump: the mysqldump command is used to back up databases.
 Warning: mysqldump can take a long time on large databases.
-  - LVM Snapshot  Binary copy of MariaDB files is done.
+  - LVM Snapshot: A binary copy of MariaDB files is done.
 You need to have a specific LV for MariaDB (i.e. /var/lib/mysql) and 1 GB of space in its VG.

 Backup filename format: